zentyal/zentyal/docs/en/user/backup.rst

 configuration of all modules that have been enabled at some point, as well as the LDAP data and any other additional files required by each of these modules.

-You must be careful in case of the eBox configuration restore becasuse all the configuration and LDAP data will be replaced.
+You must be careful in case of the eBox configuration restore because all the configuration and LDAP data will be replaced.
 However, for the non-LDAP configuration you must click 'Save changes' to enforce the data.